International Council

 Pelin Ünker has been working as an investigative journalist for Deutsche Welle in Turkey since 2018.
 She worked as a business reporter and financial editor at Cumhuriyet newspaper (2008-2018).
 She is a member of the International Consortium of Investigative Journalists and has led the Turkish part of ICIJ's Big Data and leak reporting projects, including the Panama Papers, Paradise Papers, Pandora Papers, Shadow Diplomats and Deforestation Inc. In her research, she deals not only with macroeconomic data on the state of the Turkish economy, privatisations and public procurement but also cases of corruption, tax avoidance and evasion.
 In connection with the lawsuit filed by former Prime Minister Binali Yıldırım and his sons over the Paradise Papers, Ünker was sentenced to one year, one month and 15 days in prison. Ünker, whose sentence was overturned by the Court of Appeal, was awarded the Don Bolles Medal by Investigative Reporters and Editors during this time.
 She has received other awards for her work, including the Transparency Award from Transparency International Turkey.

-Leena Hoffmann, Nigeria
+Leena Hoffmann, Luxembourg

 Yasmin Batliwala, United Kingdom